ruby-amqp/march_hare/README.md

    only use one or the other.
  * [amqp gem](https://github.com/ruby-amqp/amqp) has certain amount of baggage it cannot drop because of backwards compatibility concerns.
 Hot Bunnies is a clean room design, much more open to radical new ideas.
- * Someone just *had* to come up with a library called Hot Bunnies.
-Are your bunnies hot?

 ## What Hot Bunnies is not